heathsc/ont_align_stats/README.md

     * OrientationRF: Read 1 on - strand, read 2 on + strand
     * OrientationRR: Both read 1 and read 2 on the - strand
     * IllegalOrientation: Invalid combination of orientation flags (aligner bug)
-    * BisulfiteC2T: Number of reads with an aligner tag indicating a C2T bisulfite converted read
-    * BisulfiteG2A: Number of reads with an aligner tag indicating a G2A bisulfite converted read
     * OverlapBases: Number of bases overlapping between the two reads of a pair (not counted for the coverage)
 - composition: Base composition counts.
 For non-paired reads these are separated by strand, and for paired reads they are separated by strand and read number (1 or 2)